 It’s worth noting that even if you hire a bike on Cijin Island you still have to walk up the hill to the Fort and Lighthouse but it’s worth it as the views over the City are incredible!

-If you happen to be passing by the Formosa Boulevard MRT station be sure to have a quick look at their Dome of Light near the station entrance, it won’t take long but it’s worth a look when passing through!
+If you happen to be passing by the Formosa Boulevard MRT station be sure to have a quick look at their Dome of Light near the station entrance, it won’t take long and it’s not the best Kaohsiung attraction but it’s worth a look when passing through the station!

 I didn’t make it here in my 2 days in Kaohsiung as the Fo Guang Shan Buddha Museum is quite far out of the City Centre but you can get there via public bus and it does look very impressive so I do recommend it to you as a popular thing to do in Kaohsiung if you have time.